ACSoupir/ACSoupir/README.md

 Some information for GitHub:

 - 🔭 I’m currently working on ... growing my youtube channel teaching some bioinformatics procedures for analyzing sequencing data.
-- 🌱 I’m currently learning ... how to perform ChIP capture for cell-free DNA to profile cancer patient cell-free DNA sources.
+- 🌱 I’m currently learning ... integrating multi-omic approaches to identify causes for immunotherapy resistance.
 - 👯 I’m looking to collaborate on ... data science projects for fun - have always had a soft sport for data analysis and predictive statistics.
 - 🤔 I’m looking for help with ... learning Python more and scripting in bash, but am really interested in learning ground up coding for software development.
 - 💬 Ask me about ... anything!